vcflib/vcflib/README.md

 ### vcfremovesamples

     usage: vcfremovesamples <vcf file> [SAMPLE1] [SAMPLE2] ...

-    outputs each record in the vcf file, removing samples listed on the command line
+Outputs each record in the vcf file, removing samples listed on the command line.

 ### vcfroc